fbw218/ezFlow/README.md

 * Clone ezFlow repo into a local directory
 * 'npm install'
+* Create an empty SQL database by running the commands in 'blankDBscript.sql'
-* Run the webscraper in order to populate the SQL database
+* Run the webscraper in order to populate your SQL database
+* Redirect the Database Manager to point at your SQL database instance
 * Start the server by using the 'run.sh' script
 * Navigate to 'localhost:3333'